Jedidiah-Solomon/Business-Admin-Dashboard/README.md

 9. Now, open `server/index.js` and uncomment imports and other lines to **insert data** into MongoDB.
    **NOTE:** Make sure to comment them after running first time to avoid duplicate values in database.

-10. Now app is fully configured :+1: and you can start using this app using `npm run dev` or `yarn run dev` for server and `npm start` or `yarn start` for client.
+10. Now app is fully configured :+1: and you can start using this app using `npm run dev` or `npm run dev` for server and `npm start` or `npm start` for client.

 **NOTE:** Make sure you don't share these keys publicaly.